zircote/swagger-php/docs/Migrating-to-v3.md

 If you need to output the older 2.x specification use OpenApi-php 2.x

+## The default output changed from json to yaml

+This aligns better with the direction of the swagger documentation and examples.
+Annotations can't be used as string anymore, you'll need to call `toYaml()` or `toJson()` if you prefer the json format.

+## Updated CLI

+- Added colors
+- No output for succesful execution (Removed summary)
+- non-zero exit when an error occured.
+- Defaults to yaml
+- Defaults to stdout.
+To save to openapi.yaml use `-o` or `>`

 ## Changed annotations

 ### SWG is renamed to OA